ryderbelserion/Shopkeepers/.github/ISSUE_TEMPLATE.md

 ## Reproduction on a fresh and up-to-date Spigot server:

-I was **`<able / not able>`** to reproduce my issue on a freshly setup and up-to-date Spigot server (currently **`<Insert output of /version command on up-to-date Spigot server>`**) with the latest version of Shopkeepers (currently **`<Insert latest tested Shopkeepers version>`**), with no other plugins and with no kinds of other server or client mods.
+I was **`<able / not able>`** to reproduce my issue on a freshly set up and up-to-date Spigot server (currently **`<Insert output of /version command on up-to-date Spigot server>`**) with the latest version of Shopkeepers (currently **`<Insert latest tested Shopkeepers version>`**), with no other plugins and with no kinds of other server or client mods.

 ## The issue:

-Provide a detailed description of your problem and add as much information as possible which could help reproducing the issue.
+Provide a detailed description of your problem and add as much information as possible which could help to reproduce the issue.

 Include:
 * Description of the issue.